Sttark/EtherCAT/NOTES.md

-# Notes for EtherCAT V2 Implementation
+# EtherCAT Implementation Notes

-This document captures important learnings and requirements discovered during the development of the current EtherCAT implementation that should be incorporated into V2.
+This document captures important learnings and implementation details discovered during the development of the EtherCAT library.

 ---